kennytilton/flutter-mx-starter/doc/hello-world.md

 Left as an exercise is modifying our source to work with any breaking package changes.

 ##### ios/Podfile and Podfile.lock
 Every couple of months or so I encounter a build error that includes a suggestion to run `pod imstall`.
-It is not clear how that gets triggered, but as the error suggests, this has always wordked for me:
+It is not clear how that gets triggered, but as the error suggests, this has always worked for me:
 ```
 cd ios
 pod install